 - Make sure the frosting is cold but spreadable.
 I can't emphasize this enough.
 If it's still too firm to spread it will stick to the cake and crumbs will mix with the filling while spreading it.

-When you frost the sides you don't smear the cake stand itself but the papers.
+- When you frost the sides you don't smear the cake stand itself but the paper.
 When you're finished they can be easily taken from under the cake because they're on the edges.
 Lift the cake slightly with a spatula or knife and take out the pieces of paper.

 - Baking the cake: my recommendation is to bake the cake layers 1 or 2 days in advance and keep them wrapped in plastic in the fridge.
 You can make them up to a month in advance and freeze them too, well wrapped and labeled.